 In June, 2009-2015, the first ever international Sculpture by the Sea exhibition was established as a biennale event in Aarhus, Denmark.
-The exhibition was instigated after The Crown Prince and Crown Princess of Denmark (Prince Frederick and Princess Mary) visited the Bondi exhibition in 2000 and thoroughly enjoyed the experience.
-The exhibition took place along the city's coastline, past the Queen's summer residence and into the forest.
+The exhibition was instigated after The Crown Prince and Crown Princess of Denmark visited the Bondi exhibition in 2000.